Factsheet: Hedges and verges

 What happens if I don’t maintain my hedges and trees?

-We make every effort to encourage owners and occupiers to cut hedges, and we work closely with parish councils to identify occupiers who neglect this.
+We make every effort to encourage owners and occupiers to cut hedges where there is an identified safety issue, and we work closely with parish councils to identify occupiers who neglect this.

-Where roadside growth is becoming a problem we may serve a notice on the owner or occupier requiring the work to be completed within a certain timeframe.
+Where roadside growth is identified as a safety problem, we may serve a notice on the owner or occupier requiring the work to be completed within a certain timeframe.
 If the work still isn’t done, we may do it ourselves and claim back the cost from the owner or occupier.

 What happens if I have a dispute about a neighbour’s hedge?